 6. Click on “Force deletion of offline data on log out of Google account” if you don’t want Gmail to save data offline on the computer.
 This will prevent any data theft or loss if you are using Gmail offline on a different computer.

 How to Open Gmail Offline?

 You can open Gmail offline after enabling the offline mode with these two steps:

-1. Create a Bookmark of your Gmail Inbox and open the bookmark when you are offline.
+1. Create a Bookmark in your Gmail Inbox and open the bookmark when you are offline.

-2. Open chrome browser in the offline mode and visit mail.google.com.
+2. Open the chrome browser in the offline mode and visit mail.google.com.